FujiHaruka/dlint/README.md

 ## Usage

 DLint provides CLI.
-The `dlint` command is used with rule config file called `dlint-rules.yml`.
+The `dlint` command is used with a rule config file called `dlint-rules.yml`.
 This defines inter-layer dependency rules.

 Show me an example.
 Here is a project with a directory structure as follows.